Gibbs measures for geodesic flow on CAT(-1) spaces: Preliminaries

 \subsection{$\CAT(-1)$ spaces and geodesic flow}

 We set up our notation and collect some facts we will use.
-For more extensive background, references include \cite{Roblin, wB95, BH99}.
-Assume $(X, d)$ is a proper geodesically complete $\CAT(-1)$ space, $\Gamma < \mathrm{Isom}(X)$ is a discrete group of isometries of $X$, and let $X_0=\Gamma\backslash X$ denote the resulting quotient.
-We assume that $\Gamma$ is non-elementary, i.e.\ $\Gamma$ does not contain $\mathbb{Z}$ as a finite index subgroup.

-When $\Gamma$ has no torsion, the above setup is equivalent to starting with a proper geodesically complete locally $\CAT(-1)$ space $X_0$: $\Gamma$ is then its fundamental group (assumed to be non-elementary) acting as a group of isometries of its universal cover $X$, which is (globally) $\CAT(-1)$.
-More generally, $X_0$ can be a locally $\CAT(-1)$ good orbispace, which corresponds to the case when $\Gamma$ has torsion.
+References include \cite{Roblin, wB95, BH99}.
+Let $(X, d)$ be a proper geodesically complete $\CAT(-1)$ space, and let $\Gamma < \mathrm{Isom}(X)$ be a non-elementary discrete group of isometries of $X$.
+Let $X_0=\Gamma\backslash X$.
+When $\Gamma$ has no torsion, the space $X_0$ is a proper connected geodesically complete locally $\CAT(-1)$ space.
+Every such space arises this way, and $\Gamma$ is the fundamental group acting as a group of isometries on the universal cover $X$.
+More generally, when $\Gamma$ has torsion, $X_0$ is a locally $\CAT(-1)$ good orbispace (see \cite[\S 11.3]{GH} for a definition).
+We define

-We let $GX$ be the space of geodesic lines in $X$, where a geodesic line is an isometric embedding of $\RR$.
-That is,